kiranbakale/AMI-Readme/CONTRIBUTING.md

 # Contributing

+## Contributor License Agreement

+Contributions to this repository are subject to the Individual or Corporate Contributor License Agreement, depending on whose behalf a contribution is made:

+- By submitting code contributions as an individual to this repository, you agree to the [Individual Contributor License Agreement](https://docs.gitlab.com/ee/legal/individual_contributor_license_agreement.html).

+- By submitting code contributions on behalf of a corporation to this repository, you agree to the [Corporate Contributor License Agreement](https://docs.gitlab.com/ee/legal/corporate_contributor_license_agreement.html).

+_This notice should stay as the first item in the CONTRIBUTING.md file._

+## Code of Conduct

 Thank you for your interest in contributing to the GitLab Environment Toolkit!
 We welcome all contributions.
 By participating in this project, you agree to abide by the [code of conduct](#code-of-conduct).